... the tragedy of Ukrainian Airlines Flight 752 reminds us all that there is no safety in distant thunder

 The Canadian people are also aware of warnings of Russian interference in Canadian elections, and if, Russia was not involved in the Canadian version of Brexit, Wexit, it would be the only such movement on this planet that Russia was not involved in, in some meaningful way.

-And naturally, we look forward to the day when President Zelensky addresses the Parliament of Canada, and when the Prime Minister of Canada, in a show of solidarity, addresses the legislative body of the Ukraine.
+And naturally, we look forward to the day President Zelensky addresses the Parliament of Canada, and when a Prime Minister of Canada, in a show of solidarity, addresses the Verkhovna Rada, the legislative assembly of Ukraine.

 Whereas, the introductory statement identifies Canadian, German and British troops deployed in Latvia, Lithuania and Estonia, respectively, it is understood that there are four such deployments in that region, which include troops from seven NATO allies.
 In fact, in Latvia, Italian forces work with their Canadian counterparts to form a deterrent force.

-It is clearly not in the best interest of regional security for the Ukraine to disintegrate into ethnic and linguistic enclaves, as did the Former Yugoslavia.
+It is clearly not in the best interest of regional security and stability for Ukraine to disintegrate into ethnic and linguistic enclaves, as did the Former Yugoslavia.
 In that case, the failure to engage in the enforcement of the border agreements resulted in a long and costly conflict.
+It is perhaps, one of the most significant strategic dilemmas of our age that Ukraine and Georgia, as well as, the Baltic states, should find themselves interlaced within the geopolitical legacy of Russia and Europe.
+Because of Russia’s perceived need to protect itself from the possibility of being invaded from the West, and Europe’s fear of aggression from the East.

 Thanking you in advance for your thoughtful consideration of these matters.